StevenBlack/intl/readme.md

     iterator's services to visit each project record.

-Note that the visitor object needs the services of an INTL object, which it will create as \_SCREEN.oINTL if an object named \_Screen.oINTL does not exist.
+Note that the visitor object needs the services of an INTL object, which it will create as _SCREEN.oINTL if an object named _SCREEN.oINTL does not exist.
 Therefore, the file INTL.PRG must be available so an oINTL object can be created.